Dendrobium

 Dendrobium is especially noted for being a Kidney Yin tonic.
 The Chinese Taoists used it as a daily tea to promote longevity and help build Jing (Essence).
 Restoring Kidney Jing strengthens the whole body.
 It is said to increase the sexual fluids in men and women as well as increasing saliva.
 Peking Opera masters have used dendrobium tea to protect their throats and voice.

-Dried dendrobium is commonly boiled with duck, chicken, or lamb soups or stews.
-The stems can also be squeezed into a juice and the flowers can be used to make tea or liquor.
+Dried dendrobium is commonly boiled with duck, chicken, and lamb soups and stews.
+The stems can be squeezed into a juice and the flowers can be used to make tea or liquor.
 The fresh stems can be chewed raw.
 The stems can also be braised with vegetables or lamb.

 Dendrobium is considered a perfect herb for those entering the healing arts as it is said to provide “healing energy” itself, helping healers to replenish themselves after and during healing practices.

 In Taoist literature, dendrobium is described as the first of nine “celestial herbs” with powerful healing benefits.
-Considered Yin in nature, it helps to moisten the stomach, lungs, and replace Kidney Yin Jing.
-It is a tonic herb used to treat deficiency of one of the “Four Treasures” (Qi, Blood, Yin and Yang).
-As a Yin tonic, dendrobium is heavy and moist in nature.
+Considered Yin in nature, it helps to moisten the stomach, and lungs, and replace Kidney Jing.
+It is a tonic herb used to treat Deficiency of Yin.
+As a Yin tonic, dendrobium can be heavy and moist and is not recommended for those already coping with signs of Dampness.

 Dendrobium and Licorice Tea is a classic daily tea made up of four or five pieces of licorice to double the amount of dendrobium.
-Simmer for about twenty minutes and enjoy daily.
+Simmer for about twenty minutes and enjoy and live long!

-Dendrobium helps moisten and nourish the skin preventing dryness and Natives of the Himalayas use dendrobium to treat hot, red eye disorders.
+Dendrobium helps moisten and nourish the skin preventing dryness.
+Natives of the Himalayas use dendrobium to treat hot, dry, and red eye disorders.

 The compound dendrobin, found in dendrobium, has been shown in research to have anticancer properties.